Put Your Qurbani in Safe Hands.

 How We Helped this Widowed Mother

-Note: The deadline to book your Qurbani is 17.7.2021.
-You can donate your qurbani in yours or someone else’s name.
-If no name is given in the ‘notes’ of the donation, we will use the donor’s name.
+Note: You can donate your Qurbani in your or someone else’s name.
+If no name is given in the ‘notes’ section of the online donation form, we will use the donor’s name.